 Two calls per year are available to ‘hop on’, offering a reliable call scheme ready to use.
 You choose which calls you would like to participate in, depending on your national/regional rules and available budget.

 With one project at least 10 SMEs benefit, plus potentially many more SMEs reached in the sector.
-And with one public € or $ invested, we generate a several times higher impact on our economies compared to projects where only single companies are supported.
+And with one public € or $ invested, CORNET generates a several times higher impact on the economies compared to projects where only single companies are supported.

 Use your public funding the right way: benefit from the established and unbureaucratic evaluation procedure as well as the dedicated, reliable and field-tested network procedures in CORNET.

-Provided there is a funding scheme for Collective Research in your country or region, you can easily use it to join CORNET.
-If your programme has rules that seem to be in conflict with CORNET, talk to us!
-We are open-minded and willing to find a solution.
+If there is a funding scheme for Collective Research existing in your country or region, you can easily use it to join CORNET.
+If your programme has rules that seem to be in conflict with CORNET, just talk to us!
+The CORNET experts from AiF are happy to give you advice.
 If there is no funding scheme then you have two possibilities: